Legionella: understanding the bacteria behind Legionnaires’ disease

 Diagnosis of Legionnaires’ disease

-Prevention of Legionella infection
+Preventing Legionella infection

-2. Water temperature control: Maintain water temperatures above 60°C in hot water tanks and below 20°C in cold water storage tanks
+2. Water Temperature Control: Maintain water temperatures above 60°C in hot water tanks and below 20°C in cold water storage tanks.

 Conclusion